LarsBesselmann/Liberty-Getting-Started-VSCode/README.md

 Maven 3.5.0 or later is recommended to use the Liberty Maven Plugin.

-Enabling the Liberty Maven Plugin in your project, simply add the following XML Stanza to your **pom.xml** file.
+To enable the Liberty Maven Plugin in your project, simply add the following XML Stanza to your **pom.xml** file.

 ![](./images/media/image4.png)